 - Do not park on Board sports fields, campuses or lawns.

-- Inflatable jumpers, slides, houses, castles and dunk tanks are not permitted on Board properties.
+- Inflatable jumpers, slides, houses, castles, dunk tanks, climbing walls, food trucks and generators are not permitted on Board properties.

 - Groups approved to operate concessions cannot sell items that are available for sale in the school vending machines, nor are they permitted to turn off, cover up, or block the vending machines from use.
 Permit Holders found doing this will be removed and/or may have future permits revoked.